-- Prior to commencement of works and at the early stage of construction, the Project implementing entity should ensure that all required licenses and permits are in place, including those to be obtained by the project implementing entity and by the construction contractor. - Work sites should be properly demarcated and fenced; warning signs installed; and safe pedestrian and traffic movement allowed around work sites. - Working hours should be observed; machinery should be kept in good working condition and idling of engines should be prohibited to reduce noise.
+- Prior to commencement of works and at the early stage of construction, ATDF should ensure that all required licenses and permits are in place, including those to be obtained by ATDF and its contractors. - Work sites should be properly demarcated and fenced; warning signs installed; and safe pedestrian and traffic movement allowed around work sites. - Working hours should be observed; machinery should be kept in good working condition and idling of engines should be prohibited to reduce noise.
 Watering of construction sites in dry weather and during operations that generate excessive dust should be required.
-Construction machinery and equipment should be serviced and fuelled outside construction sites and no hazardous waste from machinery, such as used tires, oils and filters should be scattered on site. - Construction materials and waste should be piled in especially allocated spots of the construction site and be periodically out-transported to avoid excessive accumulation. - Construction materials and waste should be transported under covered hoods of trucks. - Construction workers and personnel should have access to safe drinking water and toilets.
+Construction machinery and equipment should be serviced and fuelled outside construction sites and no hazardous waste from machinery, such as used tires, oils and filters should be scattered on site.

+- Construction materials and waste should be piled in especially allocated spots of the construction site and be periodically out-transported to avoid excessive accumulation. - Construction materials and waste should be transported under covered hoods of trucks. - Construction workers and personnel should have access to safe drinking water and toilets.
 First aid medical kits should be available on site, as well as fire extinguishing kits.
 Workers and personnel should be supplied with uniforms and relevant personal safety gear.
-Use of safety equipment must be enforced. - Construction waste should be disposed in especially allocated locations agreed with local municipalities. - Micro-projects implying new construction will be carefully screened for a potential need for private land take, temporary or permanent restriction of land/property use, and for the existence of any informal land use in the State-owned plots allocated for construction.
-Depending on the outcome of screening, Resettlement Action Plans may have to be developed following the guidance of construction contractor will be instructed to take activity on hold in case of chance finds during earth works, to immediately notify the client, and to resume works only upon receiving formal notification from the client.

-- Upon completion of physical activity on site, area should be cleared from any remaining materials and waste, and harmonized with the surroundings. - Prevent dumping and the accumulation of construction waste and construction materials in and around a work by designating locations for on-site piling of waste and materials.
-Ensure that works contractors have formal agreement with local authorities for the final disposal of all types of waste; - Prevent air pollution with dust and emissions by watering of access roads and construction sites as appropriate.
-Ensure good operation condition of vehicles and machinery in order to prevent excessive emissions.
-Also, disallow idling of engines. - Additional measures planned to maintain air quality include locating concrete mixing plant and stockpiles in isolated areas, as well as confining working vehicles to designated routes only following the established schedule.
-Trucks loaded with loose construction materials (such as gravel, sand, soil, etc.) shall be covered to minimize dust emissions during transportation; - Fence and demarcate work sites, prevent dumping and/or stockpiling of construction material and waste outside the delineated work sites; - Introduce local traffic management regime if congestion is likely; - Provide regular information on the project and opportunities to participate (announcement in local newspaper, TV, public places) to all interested parties (veterinarians, food business operators) including women and youth. - Inform affected communities of project grievance redress mechanisms and modalities; ensure grievance submission procedures are accessible (including to the poor and those in remote communities) and provide all beneficiaries and beneficiary communities with the required contact details for the APIU and other contact persons support grievance redress.
-Beneficiary feedback and grievance redress mechanisms for SILD Project will be built on those used in ASIF 3 Project, including identification of a respective officer in each PIC, a telephone feedback line and a committee in ASIF to review grievances if unable to resolve.
+Use of safety equipment must be enforced. - Construction waste should be disposed in especially allocated locations agreed with local municipalities. - Micro-projects and sub-projects implying new construction shall be carefully screened for a potential need for private land take, temporary or permanent restriction of land/property use, and for the existence of any informal land use in the State-owned plots allocated for construction.
+Depending on the outcome of screening, Resettlement Action Plans may have to be developed following the guidance of construction contractor will be instructed to take activity on hold in case of chance finds during earth works, to immediately notify the client, and to resume works only upon receiving formal notification from the client. - Upon completion of physical activity on site, the area should be cleared from any remaining materials and waste, and harmonized with the surroundings. - Dumping and accumulation of construction waste and construction materials in and around a work site should be prevented by designating locations for on-site piling of waste and materials.
+Works contractors should have formal agreement with local authorities for the final disposal of all types of waste; - Air pollution with dust and emissions should be prevented by watering of access roads and construction sites as appropriate.
+Vehicles and machinery should be kept in good technical condition in order to prevent excessive emissions.
+Idling of engines should be disallowed. - Additional measures planned to maintain air quality would include locating concrete mixing plant and stockpiles in isolated areas, as well as confining working vehicles to designated routes only following the established schedule.
+Trucks loaded with loose construction materials (such as gravel, sand, soil, etc.) should be covered to minimize dust emissions during transportation; - World sites should be fenced and demarcated, dumping and/or stockpiling of construction material and waste outside the delineated work sites should be disallowed; - Local traffic management regime should be introduced if congestion is likely; - Information (announcement in local newspaper, TV, posts in public places) on the project activities and opportunities to participate should be provided to all interested parties (veterinarians, food business operators) including women and youth; - Affected communities should be informed on the project grievance redress mechanisms and modalities; grievance submission procedures should be accessible (including to the poor and those in remote communities) and provide all beneficiaries contact details for ATDF and other contact persons support grievance redress.